-- Stakeholder engagement activities undertaken throughout the land acquisition and construction process by virtue of some disadvantages, - Grievance mechanism despite being subject to economic displacement or suffering damage or loss due to the Project activities, - Service to restore their order of life and livelihood, - Compensation or crop payment for their crops and assets acquired for the Project by virtue of some disadvantages in the process of the land acquisition, - Their livelihood activities in private lands, public lands and common properties (pasture and forest), - Infrastructure and social services, and - Livelihood restoration activities.
+- Stakeholder engagement activities undertaken throughout the land acquisition and construction process by virtue of some disadvantages, - Grievance mechanism despite being subject to economic displacement or suffering damage or loss due to the Project activities, - Service to restore their order of life and livelihood, - Compensation or crop payment for their crops and assets acquired for the Project by virtue of some disadvantages in the process of the land acquisition, - Their livelihood activities in private lands, public lands and common properties (pasture and forest), - Infrastructure and social services, and - · Livelihood restoration activities.

 Within the scope of the RAP field study, vulnerabilities of all affected household members were examined, and no vulnerable person was identified.
+After the RAP meeting held in affected neighbourhoods, a vulnerable assistance program can be developed according to any vulnerable PAP recorded.